odoo/owl/doc/reference/store.md

 two arguments:

-- a selector function, which takes the store state as first argument (and the component props as second argument) and returns an object or an array (which will be then observed),
+- a selector function, which takes the store state as first argument (and the component props as second argument) and which must return the part of the store state that will be made available and observed for changes,
+- optionally, an object which can have the following optional keys:
-- optionally, an object with a `store` key (if we want to override the default store) and an equality function (if we want to specialize the comparison).
+  - a `store` key containing a store object if we want to use another store than the default store,
+  - an `isEqual` key containing an equality function if we want to specialize the comparison (the function must accept two arguments: the previous result and the new result, and must return whether they are equal),
+  - and an `onUpdate` key containing an update function if we want to execute an arbitrary code every time the selected state changes (the function will receive one argument, the new result, and can execute arbitrary code).

-If the `useStore` callback selects a sub part of the store state, the component will only be rerendered whenever this part of the state changes.
-Otherwise, it will perform a strict equality check and will update the component every time this check fails.
+If the `useStore` selector returns a sub part of the store state, the component will only be rerendered whenever this part of the state changes.
+Otherwise, it will perform a strict equality check (unless the `isEqual` option is defined, then it will call it) and will update the component every time this check fails.

-Also, it may not be obvious, but it is crucial to remember that the selector function should return an object or an array.
-The reason is that it needs to be observed, otherwise the component would not be able to react to changes.
+Note that if the selector function returns a primitive type, the result of `useStore` will be immutable and it will not react to changes.
+In this case, it is important to define the `onUpdate` option to properly update the value manually when it changes.

 ### `useDispatch`